Energy-Aware Collaborative Exploration for a UAV-UGV Team: Introduction

 \section{Introduction}

 Robotic exploration aims to autonomously expand a robot’s knowledge of unknown environments.
 Classical approaches rely on frontier-based strategies \cite{yamauchi1997frontier}, while information-driven methods such as next-best-view (NBV) and receding-horizon planning improve efficiency by reasoning about expected information gain \cite{bircher2016rhnbv}.
 Hybrid and sampling-based approaches, including incremental probabilistic roadmap (PRM) methods \cite{selin2019efficient, xu2023heuristic}, further balance coverage and computational tractability.
-Exploration has also been extended to multi-robot systems through coordinated frontier representations \cite{soni2022multi, kit2025race}, graph-based planning in complex environments \cite{dang2020graph}, coordination under limited communication \cite{bramblett2022multi}, and routing-based task allocation for heterogeneous teams \cite{sakamoto2020routing}.
+Exploration has also been extended to multi-robot systems through coordinated frontier representations \cite{soni2022multi, kit2025race}, graph-based planning in complex environments \cite{dang2020graph}, coordination under limited communication \cite{bramblett2022multi}, and orienteering-based routing for heterogeneous teams with independent per-robot budgets \cite{sakamoto2020routing}.

 Among heterogeneous teams, UAV–UGV systems are particularly attractive for monitoring and exploration missions because of their complementary capabilities.
 UAVs provide agile aerial sensing and rapid viewpoint changes, while UGVs offer long-endurance ground mobility and greater payload capacity.
 Several works have studied energy-aware planning of such systems, where the UGV acts as a mobile charging station rather than as an active contributor to the monitoring or exploration task \cite{ropero2019terra, yu2018algorithms, maini2019coverage, Lin2022, er2025rspect}.
 Despite extensive work on exploration and UAV–UGV coordination, their integration as collaborative co-explorers that explicitly account for energy and recharging constraints remains limited.
 In \cite{patel2025hierarchical}, a hierarchical graph-based exploration framework is introduced, where the UGV selectively deploys a UAV based on confidence-driven frontier assessment and expected gain.
 In \cite{depetris2022marsupial} and \cite{linq2022multimodal}, marsupial legged-aerial systems are presented, where the aerial robot is deployed only when the ground robot encounters inaccessible terrain.
 In \cite{delmerico2017active}, the UAV explores solely to map terrain for UGV path planning, while in \cite{zheng2025aage}, the UAV provides bird's-eye view to guide UGV exploration in large-scale environments.